Our Disciplic Succession:

 vinasyaty acharan maudhyad, yatharudro ‘bdhi-jam visam

 Since these are higher level topics, before we can approach them, it is necessary to change our consciousness from material to spiritual consciousness.
 It is necessary to pass through all the stages and varieties of material consciousness and come to the brahma-bhutah stage and we can do that by devotion.
-Then we will become qualified to hear the Pastimes of Radha and Krsna and transcendental consciousness will appear within us.
+Then we will become qualified to hear the pastimes of Radha and Krishna and transcendental consciousness will appear within us.

 Devotee: How can one get a qualified spiritual master?